m1010j/async-explorations-writeup/README.md

 ### Adding busywork

-But I hadn't given up hope to use asynchronicity to make my JavaScript multi-threaded.
-What if we added busywork prior to the recursive calls to drown out the overhead associated with the event queue?
+But I hadn't given up hope on using asynchronicity to make my JavaScript multi-threaded.
+What if we added busywork prior to the recursive calls to drown out the overhead associated with handling the event queue?
 Enter `syncBusyFib` and `asyncBusyFib`:

 ```javascript
 function syncBusyFib(n) {